CERC develops and licenses world leading software for air pollution and complex flows:

-Support and training information is provided in our Support section.
+Our comprehensive support and training is detailed in our Support section.

 ADMS—Atmospheric Dispersion Modelling System—models have been developed to make use of the most up-to-date understanding of the behaviour of the lower levels of the atmosphere in easy-to-use computer modelling systems for atmospheric emissions.

-Modelling dispersion of industrial emissions for IPPC/EPR & EIA.
+Modelling dispersion of industrial emissions for IED/EPR & EIA.

 Managing air quality for urban planning and reviews.